bitovi/github-actions-commons/README.md

 There's the option to add any kind of defined tag's to each grouping module.
 Will be added to the commons tagging.
 An example of how to set them: `{"key1": "value1", "key2": "value2"}`'

+## Note about IAM Instnce profile
+[The AWS IAM instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) to use for the EC2 instance.
+Use if you want to pass an AWS role with specific permissions granted to the instance

 ## Note about AWS EC2 AMI image selection